HanXHX/ansible-mysql/README.md

 Notes
 -----

-* MySQL 5.6 on Jessie needs backports repository
 * MySQL server no longer exists on Debian Stretch
-* Percona Server is not available (soon?) on Debian Stretch
 * Galera Cluster is experimental
 * Due to Vagrant + Docker limitation (private network), replication/galera can't be checked with Travis
 * If you need to test this role with Vagrant, you must install hostmanager plugin: `vagrant plugin install vagrant-hostmanager`